sarz2/Herodu-backend/README.md

 MONGO_DB_NAME<br>
 JWT_SECRET

+4. Run ```npm run data:import ```to seed the database with the products and temporary users.

-4. Start the server with ``` npm run server ```
+5. Start the server with ``` npm run server ```

-5. Navigate to http://localhost:5000 where the app will run locally
+6. Navigate to http://localhost:5000 where the app will run locally

 ## Goals